mylad13/jackal_multi_robot/notes.md

 I did some research regarding navigation of Jackals in ROS2 humble, and came upon these official instructions from clearpath robotics for [simulation, localization, and navigation of their robots](https://docs.clearpathrobotics.com/docs/ros/tutorials/navigation_demos/nav2).
 This is still not multi-robot, but their packages may be used as inspiration for building our jackal_multi_robot package.
 Similar ideas already exist in jackal_navigation package though.

 ---
+Good information about control of robots in Gazebo using ros2_control [here](https://articulatedrobotics.xyz/tutorials/mobile-robot/applications/ros2_control-concepts/).
+---

 - Dev Containers extension for VSCode may be helpful in working with docker containers.